ECRI Institute: Designations

 ECRI Patient Safety Organization was listed as a federal patient safety organization by the U.S. Department of Health and Human Services under the Patient Safety and Quality Improvement Act of 2005.

 ECRI entered into a licensing agreement to adapt the Pennsylvania Patient Safety Reporting System (PA-PSRS), to meet Pennsylvania-specific reporting requirements.
 The resulting PA-PSRS system is fully owned by the Pennsylvania Patient Safety Authority.

 Services

 The organization was the sole prime contractor for developing and maintaining AHRQ's National Guideline Clearinghouse, a database of clinical practice guidelines, since its inception in 1998 and the National Quality Measures Clearinghouse, a database of evidence-based healthcare quality measures, since its inception in 2001.
 Both contracts ended in July 2018 due to the lack of federal funding through AHRQ to continue their operation.

-ECRI Institute created and maintains the Universal Medical Device Nomenclature System (UMDNS).
+ECRI created and maintains the Universal Medical Device Nomenclature System (UMDNS).